Preventative Dental Care

 Basic Home Care

-Your choice of foods and beverages is another key to good oral health.
+Your choice of foods and beverages also plays an important role in maintaining good oral health.
 Eat a balanced diet and limit between-meal snacks.
 A steady diet of sugary foods and drinks, including sports drinks, can ruin teeth, especially if you snack throughout the day.
 When sugar is consumed regularly, the harmful effect on teeth can be dramatic.
 Once a tooth decays, the enamel does not grow back.

 Smoking or using tobacco in any form also harms your oral health.
 Not only do smokers have a higher risk for cancer and other life-threatening diseases, but tobacco use can also cause periodontal (gum) disease.
 If you smoke and you want to quit, we can talk about treatment options and decide on the best course of action for you.

-By taking care of your teeth, eating a balanced diet and having regular dental visits, you can have a beautiful smile for life.
+By taking care of your teeth, eating a balanced diet and visiting the dentist regularly, you can have a healthy and beautiful smile for life!